-- To make vinaigrette: combine olive oil, white wine vinegar, orange juice, dijon mustard, agave nectar, and salt and pepper in a small bowl and whisk to combine.
+- Make vinaigrette: Combine olive oil, white wine vinegar, orange juice, dijon mustard, agave nectar, and salt and pepper in a small bowl and whisk to combine.
 Alternatively, you can also blend in a handheld blender or food processor.

-- To build salad: toss arugula, cranberries, sunflower seeds, and avocado with vinaigrette until well combined.
+- Build salad: Toss arugula, cranberries, sunflower seeds, and avocado with vinaigrette until well combined.
 Serve immediately once salad is tossed with dressing.

-Leftovers and Storage: vinaigrette can be made ahead and stored up to five days ahead of time in the refrigerator.
+- Leftovers + storage: Vinaigrette can be made ahead and stored up to five days ahead of time in the refrigerator.
 Salad ingredients (except avocado) can be combined up to a week ahead of time.

 UPDATE: This recipe was originally published in December 2019 and was updated for clarity in November 2021.